vivshaw/scriptophile/README.md

 ## Typical Results

 I typically get recognition accuracy in the 94%-95% range.
-A typical run looks like this:
+An average run looks like this:

 ```
 $sbt run